-- 6. Premix the following in a container: - 8 cc (0.27 oz.) or 2 teaspoons of Mercury Precision Quickleen lubricant. - 8 cc (0.27 oz.) or 2 teaspoons of Mercury Precision Fuel Stabilizer. - 7.
+- 6. Loosen the float chamber drain screw (right side of the chamber) and allow the contents to drain. - 7.
+Tighten drain screw and reattach the hose. - 8.
+Premix the following in a container: - 8 cc (0.3 oz.) or 2 teaspoons of Mercury Precision Quickleen lubricant. - 8 cc (0.3 oz.) or 2 teaspoons of Mercury Precision Fuel Stabilizer. - 9.
 Remove the fuel filter.
-Refer to Maintenance Fuel System. - 8.
-Pour mixture into the fuel filter opening. - 9.
-Reinstall the fuel filter. - 10.
-Prime the fuel system as outlined in the Operation Starting the Engine. - 11.
-Place the outboard in water or use the flushing attachment for circulating cooling water.
+Refer to Fuel System in the Maintenance section of this manual. - 10.
+Pour the mixture into the fuel filter opening. - 11.
+Install the fuel filter. - 12.
+Prime the fuel system as described in the Starting the Engine in the Operation section of this manual.

+13. Place the outboard in water or use the flushing attachment for circulating cooling water.
 Start the engine and run at idle speed for 5 minutes to allow the treated fuel to fill the fuel system.